 Drawing on the matte surface of the tablets feels just as it should, with the generous size giving you the freedom to make expansive strokes.
 The lack of an included stand might annoy some, but it’s still great value and a solid choice of Wacom alternative.

-One of Huion’s newer tablets, this is obviously gunning for the Wacom Cintiq 22, and once again it does a wonderful job.
+Another great choice from HUION, this tablet once again it does a wonderful job.
 The display itself is seriously impressive, with a 1200:1 contrast ratio and 140% sRGB colour gamut coverage.
 It looks simply gorgeous, and wipes away any concerns you might have about Wacom alternatives looking or feeling cheap.

 The Huion Kamvas 22 Plus does keep its costs down in a number of ways, the most noticeable of which is the fact that it doesn’t have any physical shortcut buttons.
 It’s likely this will either bother you a lot or not bother you at all, depending on how you prefer to work.
 There is a Mini Keydial accessory you can buy to give yourself some buttons, though this will of course incur extra cost.